alserok/system-design/tinkoff/readme.md

 2. Insert data into `transactional outbox` with status `pending`.
 3. Worker selects all data with `pending` status and sends a Kafka message to debit money from sender's balance and credit them to recipient's balance.
-Update status to 'succeeded' in outbox.
+Update status to `succeeded` in outbox.

 `accounts` service:
 1. Consume a message from the topic and update balances.
 It may also be implemented